cocktailpeanut/breadboard.me/docs/README.md

 #### 4. Open the app

 Now just go to the Applications folder and find the breadboard app, and launch it.
 That's all!

 ---

-## Windows

-On widows, you can simply download and run the setup file here:

-<a href="https://github.com/cocktailpeanut/breadboard/releases/download/0.1.0/breadboard.Setup.0.1.0.exe" class='big btn'><i class="fa-brands fa-windows"></i> Download for Windows</a>

----

-## Linux

-From the download links, download the file format supported by your Linux distro and run it:

-<a href="https://github.com/cocktailpeanut/breadboard/releases/tag/0.1.0" class='big btn'><i class="fa-brands fa-linux"></i> Download for Linux</a>

----